-All course content is available to you and organized in Canvas, the official learning management system (LMS) of College of the Redwoods.
-This is the easiest way to access the flipped lectures for this class.
+All content is available to you and organized in Canvas, the official learning management system (LMS) of College of the Redwoods.

 Log into Canvas

 You can access Canvas from the single sign on link at the CR website.

 You can get Canvas help directly from the folks at Canvas by visiting Canvas Help for Students.
 Just click on "contact support" in the top right corner to chat with a Canvas support human.